q-shift/backstage-playground/README.md

 --batch				Execute in batch mode.
 Skips the parameter prompt.
 --help				Show this message
---template_file <value>		Custom location for the template file.
+--template_file <value>		Path to use your custom backstage app-config template file.
 --verbosity <value>		Verbosity level for the script output.

 Template variables will be provided using the - prefix, e.g.: